pferrel/BagOfWords_SentimentAnalysis_Template/README.md

 ```

 ### Output Predicted Result
-- the predicted label
+- it returns sentiment of phrase with 1.0 - positive or 0.0 - negative with relative probabilistic score.
 ```
 {"Sentiment":1.0,"Score":0.92}
 ```

 ### Dataset
-We will be using a twitter sentiment analysis data set from http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/
+We will be using a twitter sentiment analysis data set from [Twitter Sentiment Analysis Trainig Corpus] (http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/)

 Trainig data sample :